Revassess/Revassess4wkJavaPsql/tier2/README.md

     - Value: 20 points

-  - Write a query that will find all user and study set info related to the user with an id of 5
+  - Write a query that will find all user and study set info related to the user with a user id of 5
     - Value: 30 points